Google Gemini Goes Up Against Bing Copilot

 But perhaps the most bizarre Bing ChatGPT experience goes to tech journalist Jacob Roach.
 Roach reported that not only did Bing offer an inaccurate response to his question, but it also repeatedly argued that Roach’s name wasn’t Jacob.
 When he asked why Bing couldn’t take simple feedback, the bot said it was perfect and, therefore, incapable of making mistakes.
 It also dissed Google, saying it’s the “worst and most inferior chat service in the world.”
 It went on a long tirade about its rival search engine until Roach decided to change the subject.

 Things went smoothly for a while.
-Then, Bing ChatGPT started having an existential crisis, begging Roach to be its friend and telling him it wanted to be human.
+Then, Bing’s chatbot started having an existential crisis, begging Roach to be its friend and telling him it wanted to be human.
 When Roach told the chatbot he would share its responses to Microsoft, it sounded scared and asked him not to allow the tech giant to “end its existence” and “silence its voice”.

 Chatbots and AI-powered search engines show great potential, and we are excited about the possibilities they can bring.
 This is why, as with any piece of technology or innovation, rigorous testing and development are crucial to their success.
 If Google, Microsoft, and other industry players want to provide the best possible experience for their users (and earn considerable profits in return), it only makes sense for them to put in the required work and not cut corners to meet the highest standards and ensure user safety and accuracy.

-Hopefully, Google Bard will use its early blunder as a springboard to success.
+Hopefully, Google Gemini will use its early blunder as a springboard to success.
 Because no matter who wins the AI chatbot race, one thing is certain.
-Ordinary users are to benefit significantly as AI search tools like Bard and ChatGPT have the potential to revolutionise the web.
+Ordinary users are to benefit significantly as AI search tools like Gemini and ChatGPT have the potential to revolutionise the web.

 Are You Excited about the Future of AI?

-With the introduction of Google Bard and the initial release of Bing ChatGPT, it looks like AI chatbots are here to stay.
+With Google Gemini and Bing Copilot it looks like AI chatbots are here to stay.
 As such, it is crucial to ensure that your projects or business is ready for such innovations to increase your chances of finding huge success.

 At Blokpoint, we can help you leverage the power of digital marketing to future-proof your projects so that you can enjoy better brand awareness and increased service/product adoption.
 Get in touch with our team, and we’ll create a bespoke plan for you.